aphilippopoulos248/PokeNet/README.md

 merging datasets is worth more than any hyperparameter you could tune.

 ## Resuming / extending a run

+This is exactly what I did to push the baseline from 60 epochs to 150 once I saw val loss was still improving and hadn't flattened out:

 ```bash
 python -m src.train --config configs/baseline.yaml --epochs 120 \